Programs & Services

 ||The NYSCA Mentoring and Professional Development for the Traditional Arts – A Partnership with the New York Folklore Society—With funding from the New York State Council on the Arts and National Endowment for the Arts, we offer people and organizations engaged in or planning folklife and traditional arts programs to work with work with consultants who offer expertise in the needed area.
 Read more.|

 Conferences & Symposia—Since its beginnings, NYFS has sponsored at last one conference a year, exploring the folklore and folk culture of the host region.
 In 2010”2011, the Society embarked on a new conference format: a graduate student conference which showcases student work.
 The 2013 Annual Conference was in White Plains, NY, on March 2013, in collaboration with ArtsWestchester and Long Island Traditions and focus on Occupational Folklore.
 In 2014, the New York Folklore Society collaborated with the Children’s Folklore Review of the American Folklore Society and The Strong National Museum of Play to present a conference on the folklore of play.
-“Crisis of Place: Preserving Folk & Vernacular Architecture in New York” is the 2016 annual conference, coming to Cooper Union in New York City on April 2, 2016.
-Issue-based gatherings such as Low Bridge: Music of the Erie Canal (2012) and the Embroiderers’ Gathering (2011) bring together traditional artists, educators, and the general public for fun and educational events.
+“Crisis of Place: Preserving Folk & Vernacular Architecture in New York” was the 2016 annual conference, at Cooper Union in New York City on April 2, 2016.
+Save the Date for this year’s conference “Cultural Migration: Displacement and Renewal” at the Castellani Art Museum at Niagara University on September 8–9, 2017.
+Issue-based gatherings such as Democratizing the (Folk) Arts Nonprofit Workplace and Forming a Worker-Owned Cooperative in collaboration with the Green Worker Cooperatives (2016), Low Bridge: Music of the Erie Canal (2012) and the Embroiderers’ Gathering (2011) bring together traditional artists, educators, cultural workers, and the general public for fun and educational events.
 Read more.

 |Dancers at Hungarian Trilogy Dance event||